Properties of quantum emitters in different hBN sample types particularly suited for nanophotonic integration: Conclusion

-Our experimental and theoretical work has narrowed down the number of candidates that may be responsible for single-photon emission in hBN and shows the first comparison of the characteristics of emitters that are inherently present in samples that are produced very differently and that were chosen because of their suitablility for integration with nanophotonics.
-Thereby, we have obtained important results on the emitter's behaviour and while these certainly also raise new questions, our work aids in understanding these promising quantum emitters and hence present an important step towards integrated quantum networks and novel quantum technologies with hBN quantum emitters.
+Our experimental and theoretical work has narrowed down the number of candidates that may be responsible for single-photon emission in hBN and compares characteristics of emitters that are inherently present in samples that are produced very differently and that were chosen because of their suitablility for integration with nanophotonics.
+Thereby, we have obtained important results on the emitters' behaviour and properties which aids in understanding their nature and hence presents an important step towards integrated quantum networks and novel quantum technologies with hBN quantum emitters.

-During the preparation of this manuscript, we became aware of a complementary study \cite{fischer_exploring_2022} at low-temperatures which is in good agreement with our results.